dpineiden/ngx-tree/README.md

 ## An example

-The following example is made by the tree gprah component:
+The following example is made by the tree graph component:

 ![Tree Graph](./tree_graph.png)